Dodge Caravan: Volkswagen Routan

-After a five-year hiatus, Volkswagen re-entered the minivan segment in North America by introducing the Volkswagen Routan for the 2009 model year.
-Replacing the Transporter T4 (1992, 1999–2003 EuroVan) in North America, the Routan was sold in the United States, Canada, and Mexico.
-Targeting approximately 5% of the sales within the minivan segment, Volkswagen entered into a 5-year production agreement with Chrysler.
+After a five-year hiatus, Volkswagen re-entered the North American minivan segment by introducing the Volkswagen Routan for the 2009 model year.
+Replacing the EuroVan in North America, the Routan was sold in the United States, Canada, and Mexico.
+As a lower-cost alternative to either federalizing the Transporter T5 or the Sharan, Volkswagen entered into a 5-year production agreement with Chrysler, who manufactured the Routan alongside the Grand Caravan and Town & Country at its Windsor Assembly facility.

-The Routan was manufactured by Chrysler at its Windsor Assembly facility alongside the Grand Caravan and Town & Country, styled with its model-specific interior trim and front and rear exterior fascias.
-While sharing powertrains with the Grand Caravan, the Routan was given its own suspension tuning and seating configurations (the last Chrysler-designed minivans with lift-out seats).
-As part of the 2011 update of the Chrysler minivans, the Grand Caravan received the stiffer suspension tuning previously used by Volkswagen; while receiving the 3.6 L V6, the Routan carried over much of its interior.
+While the Routan shared much of its body with the Grand Caravan, it received model-specific front and rear fascias, along with a slightly different window line.
+The chassis retained a shared powertrain, with a standard 3.8 L V6 and an optional 4.0 L V6 and a 6-speed automatic (a Pentastar 3.6 L V6 became standard in 2011).
+The Routan differed from the Grand Caravan with its own (stiffer) suspension tuning; the stiffer suspension settings were adopted by Dodge for 2011.

+The interior was restyled slightly by Volkswagen, partly to bring the Routan in line with its other American-market product lines; in a design change, Chrysler required the Routan to use the 1990s-style Easy-Out Roller Seat configuration (becoming the last Chrysler-designed minivans equipped with lift-out seats).
+For 2011, much of the interior was largely carried over.

-Falling far under sales expectations, the final Routans were produced by Chrysler in August 2012; all 2013 sales were from dealer inventory, with 2014 vehicles sold exclusively to fleets.
+Falling far under sales expectations, the final VW Routans were produced by Chrysler in August 2012; all 2013 sales were sourced from dealer inventory, with 2014 vehicles sold exclusively by fleets.
 Originally predicting to sell 50,000 units per year, Volkswagen sold 57,683 Routans through its four years of production.
-As Volkswagen shifted to SUVs in North America, the Routan minivan was replaced for 2018 by the three-row Atlas (also replacing the Touareg in North America).
+As Volkswagen shifted to SUVs in North America, the Routan minivan was replaced for 2018 by the three-row Atlas (also developed as the successor for the Touareg in North America).